Mr. O'Connell's Technology Home Page

 • Make sure the text layer is selected on the right side of the screen

-• Change the text alignment to center
+• Make sure the text alignment is set to Center Text

 • Put your cursor directly to the left of the "e" in extracurricular